XJINE/Unity_RemoteCommands/README.md

 ### Args and Return Value

-Command method can set some args and we can get the return value from it.
+``Command`` method can set some args and we can get the return value.

 ```csharp
 [RemoteCommand(ID = 1)]